Glareone/Azure-Solution-and-Enterprise-Architecture-in-Depth/System Design Interview & Architecture in Practice/Youtube-Netflix-Hulu.md

 # Designing Youtube | Netflix | Hulu
 <img width="985" alt="image" src="https://github.com/user-attachments/assets/f421d9ee-8250-4325-8bfd-8f299c7ce4d6" />

+## Questions upfront
+* Can we leverage the existing cloud infrastructure from Amazon, Microsoft, or Google, or we are focusing on inventing them by ourselves?
+  - We could expect to hear that we can leverage, because it's unrealistic for most of the companies.
+* Cost optimization on CDN level
+  - Definitely worth to discuss because it costs a lot.

 ## Functiona moments and Requirements
 * Video uploading flow
 * Video streaming flow
+* (Optional) Recommendation system based on your preferences (immediate changes, scheduled changes)
+* (Optional) Prepared set of 100 videos on the main screen
+* (Optional) Offline streaming?

 ## Non-Functional Requirements
 * Ability to upload videos fast